RL ROLAND LOPEZ

 }

-This will allow you to keep the Turnstile widget alive on page navigations.
+This keeps the Turnstile widget alive across page navigations.

 💡